 On receipt of your completed nomination form, we will:

-- Consider and check the eligibility of the nomination; and
+- consider and check the eligibility of the nomination; and

-- Take practicable steps to inform relevant parties that an asset has been nominated.
+- take practicable steps to inform relevant parties that an asset has been nominated

 You will be advised in writing that the asset has been listed together with the date of when it will be removed.
 We will also notify all relevant parties.
 When the five years have expired the asset will be removed from the list.
 A new nomination will then be required.

-There is no appeals process after the decision is made in respect of the land or property.
+There is no appeal process after the decision is made in respect of the land or property.
 However a complaint can be made to us if you feel that the correct procedure has not been followed.